-In Florida in recent years, there has been a disturbing increase in child injuries and fatalities resulting from car accidents.
-Across all 67 of the state's counties, crashes went from 56,084 (in 2013) to 66,091 (in 2015); injuries from 22,578 (in 2013) to 25,992 (in 2015); fatalities from 120 (in 2013) to 149 (in 2015).
+In Florida in recent years, there has been a disturbing increase in child injuries and fatalities resulting from car wrecks.
+Across all 67 of the state’s counties, crashes went from 56,084 (in 2013) to 66,091 (in 2015); injuries from 22,578 (in 2013) to 25,992 (in 2015); fatalities from 120 (in 2013) to 149 (in 2015).
 Because auto wrecks are the primary cause of death for children up to age 13, Florida law requires all children – from newborns to age 17 – be securely strapped into federally approved child restraints.
 According to the Department of Motor Vehicles, the following must be followed:

 - Ages 6 to 17: mandatory seat belt